rashiv/comp_services_dm/README.md

 ## Structure
 It is organized into the following folders:
-* scripts: sql queries for different tasks
+* `scripts`: sql queries for different tasks
-* documentation: properties of tables tables created by the query scripts, analytics suggestions and performance/ automation considerations
+* `documentation`: properties of tables tables created by the query scripts, analytics suggestions and performance/ automation considerations
-* tests: some tests for the sql scripts
+* `tests`: some tests for the sql scripts